 If you decide not to hire someone based on background check results, you must follow the adverse action process:

-Automate this process through a compliant background screening platform.
+Automate this process through a compliant background screening platform that prioritizes background check compliance.

 4. Using Outdated or Inaccurate Reports

-Relying on background data that is outdated or not verified can open the door to negligent hiring claims or unfair denials.
+Relying on background data that is outdated or not verified can open the door to negligent hiring claims or unfair denials, breaching compliance requirements.

-Partner with a screening provider that ensures real-time data verification and checks for report accuracy.
+Partner with a screening provider that ensures real-time data verification and checks for report accuracy to maintain compliance.

 5. Applying Inconsistent Screening Criteria

-Standardize your background check policy based on job relevance and document your criteria clearly.
+Standardize your background check policy based on job relevance and document your criteria clearly while ensuring compliance is achieved.

 How to Stay Compliant in 2025